duskmoss/Catacomb-Snatch-Reloaded/README.markdown

 ========================
 A modified and fixed version of Mojang's mojam game Catacomb Snatch.

-Currently my improvements feature improved controls, a chat system, a pause screen, and C418's title and ending music.
-It also contains bug fixes and underlying code improvements.
-With my controls you still look the direction you're walking when not firing, but when firing (using the arrow keys) you aim the direction you're firing.
-The pause screen can be entered or exited by any player and allows you to surrender or to toggle the fps counter.
+Major Features:
+Dual Stick Ccontrols
+Chat System
+Pause Screen
+Level Selection
+C418 and Ansou's Title and Ending music

+It also contains bug fixes and underlying code improvement.

-If you find any bugs, have any suggestions at all, or just want to talk email me at {{{rekh127 [at] gmail [dot] com}}}
+If you find any bugs, have any suggestions at all, or just want to talk email me at
+	rekh127 [at] gmail [dot] com

 A major bug that is still present is the bug with sound on linux.
 To work around this for now install the Oracle 7 JDK or JRE.
 To do this on Ubuntu you can use the ppa:webupd8team/java.
 	sudo add-apt-repository ppa:webupd8team/java